sebranchett/mirte-in-the-loop/README.md

 ```sh
 bash ./startup.sh
 ```
 `startup.sh` will pull the latest version of this repository and then start the `workflow.sh` script. `workflow.sh` takes care of the conda environment and network connections, and runs the `pytest`s in both mocking mode (on the main computer) and on MIRTE.
-All output is sent to a time-stamped file in the logs directory.
+All output is sent to a time-stamped file in the logs directory on the main computer.

 ## Notes
 - The IR sensor is sensitive to light.
 The tests will not work in bright environments.
+This is why the test module is light excluding.
 - Useful commands (Windows):
     - `netsh wlan show networks  # Find networks`
     - `netsh wlan show profile  # Find profiles`